 Take the plunge into Mexico's spectacular Cenotes, climb into a cage for a personal encounter with a great white shark or swim among a school of humpback whales.

+Liveaboard diving in Mexico is extremely popular with divers looking to encounter large pelagics.
+Deciding to join a liveaboard trip in Mexico means you will visit some of the most spectacular dive sites and areas, all located on the west side of Mexico.
 These dive sites focus more on the impressive marine life you will see, and less on extremely colourful reefs, but believe me, when you are seeing the marine life there you will have no time to even realise that there is no colourful reef as a backdrop.
 The Mexico dive cruises which liveaboard.com offers go to three areas; the islands of Socorro, the Sea Of Cortez and to Guadalupe.

 Sailing in Mexico most trips depart from two different cities, either Cabo San Lucas or San Jose del Cabo, both are located in the south of the Baja California state.
-Most of the dive cruises depart at night, around 9pm as it will take quite some time to get to the Socorro islands; which is located 400 km from the Mexican mainland.
+Most of the dive cruises depart at night, around 9 pm as it will take quite some time to get to the Socorro islands; which is located 400 km from the Mexican mainland.
 Some do leave in the morning, so please check this thoroughly.
 Once you arrive at the first destination you will first do a check dive with the staff, just so they get to know you as a diver and also to get you into the ‘groove’ of things.
 These dives will also help the captain and staff choose the most suitable dive sites for the trip.
 Divers aboard a Mexico dive liveaboard can expect to do 3 - 4 dives per day, except for departure and return days, and depending on the weather and itinerary.

 All itineraries are subject to change depending on the divers and the weather, it will always be the Captains final choice, and safety is always the main priority.